Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

 A natural candidate for a pricing type is the standard pricing of unconstrained MES where the price for every issue-decision pair $(a_t,d)$ is set to $\lambda(a_t,d) = n$.
-And with this pricing, that we refer to as \emph{unit} pricing $\lambda_{\text{unit}}$, we can show that $\cMES$ satisfies $\cEJR$-1 for unconstrained, binary elections.
+We refer this pricing as \emph{unit} pricing $\lambda_{\text{unit}}$.